grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 * You can **set up and track Standard or Custom Events** and add parameters for each of them

 * **Dynamic Events:** optimize your Facebook Campaigns for actions on your website (CLICKS on links, buttons, forms).
-Works with **Contact Form 7** and any other form or pop-up plugins. ([Pro Version](http://www.pixelyoursite.com))
+Works with **Contact Form 7 and any other form or pop-up plugins.**  ([Pro Version](http://www.pixelyoursite.com))

-* Track **conversion value** for standard or custom events
+* Track **conversion value** for standard and custom events

+* Track tags and use them for Custom Audiences ([Pro Version](http://www.pixelyoursite.com))

+* Enable **Advanced Matching** - this new FB feature increases the chances to correctly identify users visiting your website without being logged to their Facebook accounts ([Pro Version](http://www.pixelyoursite.com))

 * We automatically add a TimeOnPage event that measures the time each visitor spends on every page.
-It can be used for Custom Audiences ([Pro Version](http://www.pixelyoursite.com))
+It can be used for Custom Audiences and is super useful when you have key pages with offers or video content.
+You'll find an article on our site about how to use this feature. ([Pro Version](http://www.pixelyoursite.com))

-* You have  a General Event option that you can customize.
-It is triggered on every page and automatically tracks content_type, content_id and content_name.
-Extremely useful for Custom Audiences

 > <strong>How to create powerful Custom Audiences with PixelyourSite</strong>